steveseguin/discordbot/README.md

 ### Setup
-You need to create an app, then bot, then an invite link with permissions enabled You need to use the token for that bot in the server.py file, at the bottom where specified
+You need to create an app, then bot, then an invite link with permissions enabled You need to use the token for that bot in cfg file (discord.cfg)